ibm-cloud-docs/sell/software-versions.md

 To complete the validation process, see [Configure the product details](/docs/sell?topic=sell-sw-validate#sw-validate-cfg-deploy).

-## Adding a version of an Operator from a Red Hat registry
+## Add a version of an Operator from a Red Hat registry
 {: #add-version-operator-index}

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Navigation Menu** icon ![Navigation Menu icon](../icons/icon_hamburger.svg "Menu") > **Partner Center** > **My products**.